This article contains affiliate links. We may earn a small commission if you purchase via these links.

 The TRS-25 is a mass-produced red dot sight that suffers from various quality control issues.
 It's an entry-level and basic red dot that seems to do best in non-professional settings for range use, recreational shooting, and home defense.

-What to Look for in a Red Dot Sight
+What to Look for in a Red Dot Sight in 2022

-Red dots are uncomplicated gun sights that are insanely easy to use and get on target with.
+Red dots are great uncomplicated gun sights that are insanely easy to use and get on target with.
 The aim of the game here is speed.
-If you can get your dot on your target, you can hit it – it’s that simple.
+If you can get your dot on your target, you can hit it - it's that simple.

 But, red dots are made with glass, LEDs, and cogs and gears that must stay in alignment if you expect accuracy, durability, and functionality from your sight.
 With that in mind, here's what factors you need to consider before you get a red dot in your sights.